XTract-build/Xtract/transpiler_report.md

 ## Executive Summary

-We have successfully completed Milestone 1 with a **fully functional, production-ready transpiler** that converts Solidity smart contracts to MultiversX-compatible Rust code with complete function body generation.
+We have successfully developed a **fully functional, production-ready transpiler** that converts Solidity smart contracts to MultiversX-compatible Rust code with complete function body generation.
 This is NOT a prototype or proof-of-concept - it's a working tool processing real Solidity files and generating deployable MultiversX contracts.

 ### Key Achievements
 - ✅ **Complete statement-level transpilation** (require, emit, return, assignments)